nhoizey/nicolas-hoizey.com/src/links/2019/07/02/the-importance-of-elegance/index.md

 tags: [Svelte, JavaScript]
 ---

-> If code is explicit and testable but hard to read and follow, then we’ve lost our most important property along the way. **Code is first and foremost designed to be read by humans, not computers**.
+> If code is explicit and testable but hard to read and follow, then we’ve lost our most important property along the way. <mark>Code is first and foremost designed to be read by humans, not computers<mark>.
 Turning source code into CPU instructions is the compiler’s job, not mine […]

 I'm more and more tempted to try [Svelte](https://svelte.dev/), a compiled frontend framework (whereas popular traditional frameworks/libraries like Angular, React and Vue do the bulk of their work in the browser) with a simple syntax[^sveltetutorial] and lightweight and performant bundle to deploy.